-- (1) Does not include shares attributable to officers of the Company as participants in the Company's Employee Savings/Retirement Plan. - (2) Based on the number of shares outstanding plus options held by directors and executive officers that are currently exercisable or which are exercisable within 60 days. - (3) Includes 1,000 shares subject to an option which is currently exercisable or exercisable within 60 days. - (4) Less than 1% of the outstanding Common Stock. - (5) Includes 15,265 shares that are subject to options which are presently exercisable or are exercisable within 60 days. - (6) Robert H. Spilman is the father of Robert H. Spilman, Jr., Executive Vice President of Marketing and Merchandising of the Company. - (7) Includes 29,658 shares that are subject to options which are presently exercisable or are exercisable within 60 days.
+(1) Also includes shares allocated to officers of the Company as participants in the Company's Employee Savings/Retirement Plan.

+- (2) Based on the number of shares outstanding plus options held by directors and executive officers that are currently exercisable or that are exercisable within 60 days. - (3) Includes 1,500 shares subject to options which are currently exercisable or exercisable within 60 days for each person indicated, except for Mr. Moss who only owns one option for 500 shares. - (4) Less than 1% of the outstanding Common Stock. - (5) Includes 17,939 shares that are subject to options which are presently exercisable or are exercisable within 60 days and 10,044 shares allocated to Mr. Hunsucker under the Company's Employee Savings/Retirement Plan. - (6) Robert H. Spilman is the father of Robert H. Spilman, Jr., Executive Vice President of Marketing and Merchandising of the Company. - (7) Includes 36,091 shares that are subject to options which are presently exercisable or are exercisable within 60 days and 21,032 shares allocated to Mr. Spilman under the Company's Employee Savings/Retirement Plan.
 Also includes a total of 119,126 shares that are held in a trust of which Mr. Spilman is co-trustee, shares held by Mr. Spilman's wife directly and shares held in trusts of which Mr. Spilman's wife is trustee.
 Mr. Spilman disclaims beneficial ownership of these 119,126 shares.